kamranzafar/rest-auth-proxy/README.md

 </code></pre>

 #### Performance
-The auth-proxy server can easily be performance tested using any load testing tool, below is an example on linux using *httperf*.
+The auth-proxy microservice can easily be performance tested using any load testing tool, below is an example on linux using *httperf*.
 <pre><code> httperf --server 127.0.1.1 --uri /auth/ldap/testuser/testpass --port 9998 --rate 10 --num-conns 500
 </code></pre>

-__The auth server has been tested against Active Directory and Open LDAP server__
+__The auth service has been tested against Active Directory and Open LDAP server__

-### Server response
+### Service response
-The server response is in json format, and returns the following on successful authentication
+The microservice response is in json format, and returns the following on successful authentication
 <pre><code> {"status":"SUCCESS","lookup":{"cn":"testuser","homeDirectory":"/home/testuser","loginShell":"/bin/bash"}}
 </code></pre>

-In case of error, the server returns an error response with a HTTP status code of 400, 401 or 500, depending on the error, below is an example of a HTTP 401 (Un-authorized) error:
+In case of error, the service returns an error response with a HTTP status code of 400, 401 or 500, depending on the error, below is an example of a HTTP 401 (Un-authorized) error:
 <pre><code> {"status":"ERROR", "errorMessage":"[LDAP: error code 49 - Invalid Credentials]"}
 </code></pre>

-The auth-proxy server also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
+The auth-proxy service also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
 If base64 encoding is enabled, the username and password must be encoded before passing to the server.

 License
 -------

-The rest-auth-proxy server is open source and is free to use for both personal and commercial purposes under the terms and conditions of [Apache Software License](http://www.apache.org/licenses/LICENSE-2.0.html "ASL 2.0").
+The rest-auth-proxy microservice is open source and is free to use for both personal and commercial purposes under the terms and conditions of [Apache Software License](http://www.apache.org/licenses/LICENSE-2.0.html "ASL 2.0").

-__Note: This document is in [markdown](http://daringfireball.net/projects/markdown "Markdown") format__